PRosenb/DeepSleepScheduler/README.md

 - [**Supervision**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/Supervision/Supervision.ino): Shows how to activate the task supervision in order to restart the CPU when a task takes too much time
 - [**SupervisionWithCallback**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/SupervisionWithCallback/SupervisionWithCallback.ino): Shows how to activate the task supervision and get a callback when a task takes too much time
 - [**SerialWithDeepSleepDelay**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/SerialWithDeepSleepDelay/SerialWithDeepSleepDelay.ino): Shows how to use `DEEP_SLEEP_DELAY` to allow serial write to finish before entering deep sleep
+- [**PwmSleep**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/PwmSleep/PwmSleep.ino): Shows how to use analogWrite() and still use low power mode.
 - [**AdjustSleepTimeCorrections**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/AdjustSleepTimeCorrections/AdjustSleepTimeCorrections.ino): Shows how to adjust the sleep time corrections to your specific CPU

 ## Reference ##